-The Scrappy: This film solidifed Alice's status as such in the franchise due to how her God-Mode Sue status was taken Up to 11.
+- The Scrappy: This film solidifed Alice's status as such in the franchise due to how her status was taken Up to Eleven.
 At the end of the film, she has not only essentially made all the characters from the games play second fiddle to her, in no small part due to having psychic powers completely alien to the games, but has also gained an army of clones with her same psychic powers.

-They Wasted a Perfectly Good Character: Given that there is a teenage girl in the convoy who gets a lot of screentime, the viewer could be forgiven for guessing she's Angela Ashford after the Time Skip and then getting surprised when she's revealed to be a new character named K-Mart.
-Had she been really Angie, it would have opened the door to many interesting storylines due to her lingering T-Virus mutation and family-like relationship with Carlos and Alice (and even although her actress Sophie Vavasseur wasn't available, the mentioned Time Skip would have allowed to recast her believably).
-Instead, the character of Angela is literally forgotten in the film, and unlike Jill she never reappears or is mentioned again in the franchise.
+- They Wasted a Perfectly Good Character: Given that there is a teenage girl in the convoy who gets a lot of screentime, the viewer could be forgiven for guessing she's Angela Ashford after the Time Skip and then getting surprised when she's revealed to be a new character named K-Mart.
+Had she really been Angie, many interesting storylines would have been possible thanks to her lingering T-Virus mutation and implied psychic bond with Alice (and even although her actress Sophie Vavasseur wasn't available, the mentioned Time Skip would have allowed to recast her believably).
+Instead, the character of Angela is literally forgotten, and unlike Jill she never reappears or is mentioned again in the franchise.